 7.3.
-Investment Manager's fee
+Investment Manager's fee and Sponsor's Fee

-The Investment Manager's fees and expenses (plus VAT thereon where applicable) for providing investment management services will be paid by the ACD out of its remuneration under the ACD Agreement.
+The Investment Manager's fees and expenses (plus VAT thereon where applicable) for providing investment management services and the Sponsor's fees in respect of governance oversight services will be paid by the ACD out of its remuneration under the ACD Agreement.

-The Investment Manager is also entitled to be repaid out of the assets of the Company, all reasonable, properly documented, out of pocket expenses incurred in the proper performance of its duties.
+The Investment Manager and Sponsor are also entitled to be repaid out of the assets of the Company, all reasonable, properly documented, out of pocket expenses incurred in the proper performance of its duties.

-Further details of this agreement are summarised in paragraph 6.4.2 "Terms of Appointment" above.
+Further details of this agreement are summarised in paragraph 6.6.2 "Terms of Appointment" above.